Half Marathon Course

 The Glow Worm Tunnel Half Marathon course takes runners along the Wolgan Valley rail Trail up to and through the Glow Worm Tunnel – a 600m tunnel filled with Glow Worms.
 The journey begins at Newnes, right in front of the old Newnes Hotel and runners encounter creek crossings, sections of long single trail, old mine cuttings, ruins and some long forgotten railway easements along the way.
-The course is in the shape of a lollypop with the final 10km being a gentle but well deserved downhill run into the finish line.
+In 2022 The course is and out and back that takes you through the Glow Worm Tunnel twice.
+The finish is fast with the last 10km being a gentle but well deserved downhill run most of the way to the finish line.

 The terrain is exciting, and scenic and you may find it hard to keep the smile from your face.
 The township of Newnes is now just the old Newnes hotel and some holiday cabins at the end of the Wolgan Valley in the serene shadows of Mystery Mountain.